engswee/flashpipe/docs/unix-scripts.md

 ```

 ### 2. deploy_runtime_artifact.sh
-This script is used to deploy a Cloud Integration designtime artifact to the runtime.
+This script is used to deploy Cloud Integration designtime artifact(s) to the runtime.
 It will compare the version of the designtime artifact against the runtime artifact before executing deployment if there are differences.

 #### Usage and environment variable list